pathwaycom/llm-app/CONTRIBUTING.md

-# Contributing to Pathway
+# Contributing to the Pathway Live Data Framework

 Welcome!
-This guide is intended to help developers that are new to the community to make contributions to the Pathway project.
+This guide is intended to help developers that are new to the community to make contributions to the Pathway Live Data Framework project.
 Please be sure to also read our [code of conduct](CODE_OF_CONDUCT.md).
 We work hard to make this a welcoming community for all, and we're excited to have you on board!

 ## The basics: